-- 2. Any entry requirements a student must meet before participating in a course or educational activity are stated in the overview as referred to in paragraph 1. - 3.
-Enrolment in education components is not required. - 4.
+- 1. Below is an overview of the education components that are part of the study programme in Appendix 2. - 2.
+Any entry requirements a student must meet before participating in a course or educational activity are stated in the overview as referred to in paragraph 1. - 3.
+Enrolment in education components proceeds as follows: Enrolment in education components is required for studios in the 2nd, 3rd and 4th period, and for the courses. - 4.
 The timetable is announced by way of communication on the portal of the academy no later than 3 weeks prior to the start of classes. - 5.
 Students who have registered for a course or educational activity must ensure that they meet the specific entry requirements.
 The overview in Article 12, paragraph 1, indicates the education components to which requirements apply for participation as well as the nature of these requirements.
+If the requirements concern compulsory attendance, students who are eligible for the Elite athletes scheme or the Student entrepreneur scheme can apply to meet this requirement in a parallel group or for exemption from this obligation (see also Article 12).